Find answers to how you sign up and what 'Bolignøglen' and nonprofit housing is.

 We offer different kinds of youth- and student housing in the Greater Copenhagen area and you can join the waiting list free of charge.

-Youth- and student housing is available for for young people, who are undertaking an education recognized by the Danish Agency for Institutions and Educational Grants or an apprentice- / trainee education.
+Youth- and student housing is available for young people, who are undertaking an education recognized by the Danish Agency for Institutions and Educational Grants or an apprentice- / trainee education.
 Please note that you can sign up for youth- and student housing at KAB even before you have been admitted to an education programme.

 You can apply for: